We have improved support for both Pepperplate (zip file of txt files) and Cook'n (newer .dvo exports).

 Works with your favorite recipe sites

-Any website that uses structured recipe data (JSON-LD) is supported.
+Most websites that use structured recipe data (JSON-LD) are supported.
 This includes most major recipe sites.

 How it works